 Gold armlets from Darius's Palace at Persepolis (British Museum)

 Xerxes I (486-465BC) succeeded his father on his death in 486BC.
 His luxurious palace at Persepolis, where he built the magnificent colonnaded audience hall whose ruins can be still be seen today, was similar to Darius’s earlier royal palace at Susa - the glorious setting for the Biblical story of Queen Esther (see Esther 1:1-8).
 Bas-reliefs from Xerxes’ palace at Persepolis can be seen in the British Museum in London.

 Having quelled rebellions in Babylon and Egypt, Xerxes proceeded overland to mainland Greece where he defeated the Greek army headed by three hundred Spartans at the Battle of Thermopylae in 480BC, occupied Athens, and carried off the religious treasures from the sacred buildings on the Athenian Acropolis.

-This sacriligious act was avenged a hundred and fifty years later, in fulfilment of Daniel’s prophesy (see Daniel 11:2-4), when the Greek King Alexander the Great of Macedon conquered Persia in 331BC and Persepolis was burnt to the ground.
-In accordance with Daniel’s prophesy, Alexander’s kingdom was subsequently divided between four of his generals when he died in 323BC.
+This sacrilegious act was avenged a hundred and fifty years later, in fulfilment of a prophecy given to Daniel (see Daniel 11:2-4), when the Greek King Alexander the Great of Macedon conquered Persia in 331BC and Persepolis was burnt to the ground.
+In accordance with Daniel’s prophecy, Alexander’s kingdom was subsequently divided between four of his generals when he died in 323BC.
 Ptolemy became King of Egypt, Seleucus became King of Syria and Babylonia, Cassander ruled in Macedonia, and Lysimachus in Thrace.